intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

-As result, media applications using VA-API or QSV, fail to locate the correct GPU device file unless it is the first ("renderD128") one, or device file name is explictly specified with an application option.
+As result, media applications using VA-API or QSV, fail to locate the correct GPU device file unless it is the first ("renderD128") one, or device file name is explicitly specified with an application option.

 Kubernetes device plugins expose only requested number of device files, and their naming matches host device file names (for several